EventVL: Understand Event Streams via Multimodal Large Language Model: Discussion

-\textbf{Event Representation.} In line with the current VLM setting \cite{CEIA, EZSR, OpenESS}, we use a red-blue color map event representation for processing and training.
-While this approach is effective, it may not be optimal for an MLLM-based framework.
-In future work, we plan to further investigate the impact of different event representations \cite{wang2021event, yunfanuniinr} to explore alternatives that may better support our framework's performance.
+\textbf{Event Representation.} In line with current VLM settings~\cite{CEIA, EZSR, OpenESS}, we use a red-blue color map event representation for processing and training.
+While this approach has proven effective, it may not be optimal for an MLLM-based framework.
+In future work, we plan to investigate the impact of different event representations~\cite{wang2021event, yunfanuniinr} and explore alternatives that could better support our framework's performance.